 This form is all about mindfulness because Zen is about living in the present with complete awareness.
 It's almost like asking, "What am I doing?
 And why am I doing it?" for each and every activity - however insignificant - in daily life.

-In Zen Buddhism the purpose of meditation is to stop the mind rushing about in an aimless (or even obsessively purposeful) stream of thoughts.
-People often say that the aim of meditation is "to still the mind."
+In Zen Buddhism, the purpose of meditation is to stop the mind rushing about in an aimless - or even obsessively purposeful - stream of thoughts.
+The aim is "to still the mind."